 I did this walk on a weekday in winter, and the car park had a fair few cars in it, and although I did pass a few people walking on the trail, I actually had Lud’s Church all to myself.
 I have heard it can get quite busy though, as it’s a popular place.

-Read more: Best walks and hikes in the Peak District
+Read more: Best walks in the Peak District National Park

 Is the walk route easy to follow?

 Yes.
-It is signposted along the way.
-There are also signs for The Roaches, if you wish to make the walk longer.
+Lud’s Church is easy to find, as it’s signposted along the route, and there are also signs for The Roaches, if you wish to make the walk longer.

 - Start/Finish: The Roaches Gradbach car park – It’s free (at the time of writing)